 For a full tutorial, check out our guide on using silicone sealant.
 Once this step is done and the sealant has dried, you’re all done!

-If you want to see the process of installing your own acrylic splashback through video, we recommend checking out this one below:
+If you want to see the whole process of installing your acrylic splashback, watch the video below by Bunnings:

 Don’t fancy doing this job yourself?
 Find top-rated kitchen tilers in your area by clicking the button below:

 So that’s it!
-Installing an acrylic splashback is much easier than you might think, it’s inexpensive and will provide a sleek, modern and desirable finish to any kitchen or bathroom, that’s also practical and hard-wearing.
+Installing an acrylic splashback is much easier than you might think.
+It’s also inexpensive and provides a sleek and modern finish to any kitchen.